KALYANKUMAR13/Ansible-lab/Day-03/README.md

 ```
 I had the inventory.ini file in the parent directory of the current location.

+A playbook can have 1 or more plays.
+Each play should have following 3 components

 Each playbook has 3 things, like
 - host
 - remote_user -> like ubuntu user, root user